John Cecil Russell: Hlobane and Kambula

 After Isandlwana, Chelmsford requested reinforcements before attempting a second invasion.
-During the pause in operations on 15 February 1879 Russell was sent, in command of the squadron of Imperial Mounted Infantry, to Wood's Left Column.
-Russell took almost a month to reach Wood's camp at Kambula and was criticised for his slow progress by Chelmsford and Wood, the latter noted that Russell was "in the dismals" and "his frame of mind cannot be good".
-With the Left Column Russell had command of the Edendale detachment of the Natal Native Horse, who had survived the Battle of Isandlwana, as well as his mounted infantry.
+During the pause in operations, on 15 February 1879, Russell was sent in command of the squadron of Imperial Mounted Infantry to Wood's Left Column.
+Russell took almost a month to reach Wood's camp at Kambula and was criticised for his slow progress by Chelmsford and Wood; the latter noted Russell was "in the dismals" and "his frame of mind cannot be good".
+When he joined the Left Column, in addition to his mounted infantry, Russell was given command of the Edendale detachment of the Natal Native Horse, which had survived the Battle of Isandlwana.

-On 14 March, Wood sent his subordinate, Lieutenant-Colonel Redvers Buller, commanding a force of irregular horse, 50 mi into Zululand to rescue around 1,000 dependents of a Zulu chief, uHamu, who had defected to the British.
-The following day Russell rode out with his mounted infantry and some mules to help transport the women and children into the British camp.
-Although all three men were considered members of the Wolseley Ring and had served on the Ashanti campaign, Wood was wary of Russell whose cautious approach to operations contrasted with that of Buller.
-On 27 March Chelmsfords military secretary, Henry Hope Crealock, wrote to Russell to inform him that his local rank was being rescinded and he was to revert to his brevet rank of major, though he did not receive the letter until 11 April.
+On 14 March, Wood sent Lieutenant-Colonel Redvers Buller, commanding a force of irregular horse, 50 mi into Zululand to rescue around 1,000 dependents of Zulu chief uHamu, who had defected to the British.
+The following day, Russell rode out with his mounted infantry and some mules to help transport the women and children into the British camp.
+Although all three men were considered members of the Wolseley Ring and had served on the Ashanti campaign, Wood was wary of Russell, whose cautious approach to operations contrasted with Buller.
+On 27 March, Chelmsford's military secretary, Henry Hope Crealock, wrote to Russell to inform him his local rank was being rescinded and he was to revert to his brevet rank of major.
+This undermined Russell's position among the officers of Wood's column and he was outraged when he received this letter on 11 April.

 British movements at Hlobane.
 Russell's advance to Devil's Pass via Ntendeka and withdrawal in yellow.
 Buller's approach up Hlobane from the east and withdrawal via Devil's Pass in red.

 In late March, Wood ordered Russell and Buller to attack Hlobane, a mountain stronghold of the AbaQulusi Zulu clan.
-At 4 am on 28 March Russell left camp with a party of 640 men, which included his mounted infantry and Natal Native Horse but also the irregular Kaffrarian Rifles and some African auxiliary infantry.
-Reaching the mountain around dawn, Wood's orders were for Russell to ascend the Ntendeka Mountain, to the west, and to pass onto Hlobane by Devil's Pass.
-Buller's men were to ascend the East of Hlobane.
-On reaching Devil's Pass, Russell considered it impassable for horses and sent Browne and a party of dismounted men to Buller to warn him of this, though Browne was unable to locate Buller.
-While Russell's men were seizing Zulu cattle on Ntendeka they spotted the main Zulu army approaching and Russell sent another message to Buller and Wood.
+At 4 am on 28 March, Russell left camp with a party of 640, which included his mounted infantry and Natal Native Horse, but also the irregular Kaffrarian Rifles and some African auxiliary infantry.
+Reaching the mountain around dawn, Wood's orders were for Russell to ascend the Ntendeka Mountain to the west, and to pass onto Hlobane by Devil's Pass.
+Buller's men were to ascend from east of Hlobane.
+On reaching Devil's Pass, Russell considered it impassable for horses and sent Lieutenant Edward Browne and a party of dismounted men to Buller to warn him of this, though Browne was unable to locate Buller.
+While Russell's men were seizing Zulu cattle on Ntendeka, they spotted the main Zulu army approaching from the southeast and Russell sent a message to alert Wood to this.